 Patients have the right to request erroneous information is corrected

-If a patient believes their medical records are inaccurate or incomplete, they have the right to request erroneous information is corrected.
+If a patient believes their medical records are inaccurate or incomplete, HIPAA laws provide patients with the right to request erroneous information is corrected.
 However, there are a number of circumstances in which Covered Entities may be unable to comply with the request:

 - The erroneous information is not part of a “designated record set” (see 45 CFR § 164.501 for the definition of a Designated Record Set),

 - It was not created by the Covered Entity being asked to correct the information (unless the originator of the PHI is no longer available),